-Aside from the engine, the transmission is another area you may wish to consider some modification.
+Aside from the engine, the transmission is another area you may wish to consider making modifications.
 Enhancing your transmission will make it easier and faster to shift gears, and the faster you shift out on the track the faster you will be able to go around it.
-The clutch is thus another key area for performance tweaking, but both of these components can be expensive to alter.
+The clutch is therefore another key area for performance tweaking, but both of these components can be expensive to alter.

 Consider The Brakes

 The brakes are another important component you might want to change, and usually this involves changing the brake pads.
-The forces that your car will experience on the track will be stronger than that of the road, and so you will be doing a lot more braking and it will be much stronger than when you are simply slowing down at a stop light from 30 mph.
+The forces that your car will experience on the track will be stronger than usual, and so you will be doing a lot more braking and it will be much stronger than when you are simply slowing down at a stop light from 30 mph.

-Thus, you may wish to upgrade the brake pads to something more tuned to racing, and again this can be expensive.
+So, you may wish to upgrade the brake pads to something more tuned to racing, and again this can be expensive.
 It is also only going to be really effective if you are planning to drive fast around the track.
-Normal brake pads will usually be enough for a few laps at average speeds, but if you want to push it to its limits you can’t go wrong with upgrading the brake pads.
+Normal brake pads will usually be enough for a few laps at average speeds, but if you want to push it to its limits, you won’t go wrong with upgrading the brake pads.

 4. Take It For A Test Drive

 After you make each modification you should take it out for a test drive.
-This will ensure that you know where any problems are if they exist, and it will make it a lot easier than having to take everything apart when you run into trouble on the track.
-It doesn’t have to be a long drive, just make sure that the car still drives well when you have upgraded the transmission or tuned the engine.
+This will ensure that you know where any problems are if they exist, and it will make it a lot easier than having to take everything apart if you run into trouble on the track.
+It doesn’t have to be a long drive, just make sure that the car still drives well after making any changes.

-Simply taking the car out for a test drive when you have made modifications could save you a lot of money and hassle were disaster to strike out on the track.
+Simply taking the car out for a test drive when you have made modifications could save you a lot of money and hassle.
 Obviously, things can still go wrong when you take it out for the first time, but it is better to limit the chances of that happening as much as you possibly can.

 5. Sort Out Your Insurance

-Some insurance policies will cover track days already, but most of them don’t.
+Some insurance policies will cover track days already, but many don’t.
 This means it is essential that you find out before you book your track day in order to avoid any issues or wasted money.
-If your insurance provider does allow for track days, then you still might want to read the terms and conditions so that you don’t end up getting caught out.
+If your insurance provider does allow for track days, then you still want to read the terms and conditions so that you don’t end up getting caught out.

 Usually Not That Expensive